jbcodeforce/kafka-streams-samples/README.md

 * a kafka streams topology or pipeline to test
 * a set of tests to define data to send to input topic and assertions on the expected results coming from the output topic.

-#### Understand topology test driver
+#### Understanding the topology test driver

 The **Lab 1** proposes to go over how to use TopologyTestDriver class: [base class](https://github.com/jbcodeforce/kafka-streams-samples/blob/master/kstreams-getting-started/src/test/java/ut/ibm/gse/eda/kstreams/lab1/TestKStreamTestDriverBase.java) and a second [more complex usage](https://github.com/jbcodeforce/kafka-streams-samples/blob/master/kstreams-getting-started/src/test/java/ut/ibm/gse/eda/kstreams/lab1/TestKStreamTestDriver.java) with clock wall and advance time to produce event with controlled time stamps

 #### Transforming data

 The common data transformation use cases can be easily  done with Kafka streams.
-The **lab2**: [sample](https://github.com/jbcodeforce/kafka-streams-samples/blob/master/kstreams-getting-started/src/test/java/ut/ibm/gse/eda/kstreams/lab2/EncryptCreditCardTest.java) is presenting how to encrypt an attribute of the record payload.
+The **lab2**: [sample](https://github.com/jbcodeforce/kafka-streams-samples/blob/master/kstreams-getting-started/src/test/java/ut/ibm/gse/eda/kstreams/lab2/EncryptCreditCardTest.java) is presenting how to encrypt an attribute from the input record.

 #### The integration test